 Under supernumerary category, the seats are reserved for BHU employee wards, Paid seats, Sports seats and Foreign Nationals.

-The university will release the application form of BHU PET 2020 in the second week of February 2020.
-The last date to fill BHU PET 2020 application form will be the third week of March 2020.
+The university has released the application form of BHU PET 2020 on January 30, 2020.
+The last date to fill BHU PET 2020 application form is February 29, 2020.
 BHU PET 2020 candidates have to first check if they fulfil the eligibility criteria before filling the application form.
 No applications will be entertained after the last date of submission.
 Only those candidatures will be accepted for those payment will be done by the registered candidates.

-BHU PET Counselling 2020 - Banaras Hindu University will start the registration process for BHU P...
+BHU PET Important Dates 2020 - Banaras Hindu University has released the BHU PET 2020 important d...

-BHU PET Result 2020 - Banaras Hindu University will release BHU PET 2020 result online in third w...
+BHU PET Exam Centres 2020 - Banaras Hindu University has released the list of BHU PET 2020 exam c...

-You can prefer the previous year papers to know the level of the questions.
-You can also download previous year papers with the given below link.
+You can check the previous year papers to go through with the given below link.

 Your BHU PET brochure has been successfully mailed to your registered email id .